-In consultation with the Collaborative Applicant/CoC Lead Agency and the HMIS Lead Agency, the first version of this Charter was adopted at a regular TX BoS CoC General Meeting by a simple majority (at least 51%) affirmative vote of the members present and determined eligible to vote.
+In consultation with the Collaborative Applicant/CoC Lead Agency and the HMIS Lead Agency, the first version of this Charter was adopted at a regular TX BoS CoC General Membership Meeting by a simple majority (at least 51%) affirmative vote of the members present and determined eligible to vote.

-The Charter will be revised annually, and approved by the CoC general members through the public comment process described in the Public Comment Policy.
-Once approved by the general members, the Charter will be approved by the CoC Board by a vote.
+The Charter will be reviewed annually, and updated, as needed.
+The review will be informed by the CoC general members through the public comment process described in the Public Comment Policy.
+The Charter will then be considered for approval by the CoC Board, acting on behalf of the CoC.

-TX BoS CoC general members may suggest amendments or revisions to the Governance Charter at a regular TX BoS CoC General Meeting.
+TX BoS CoC general members may suggest amendments or revisions to the Governance Charter at a regular TX BoS CoC General Membership Meeting.
 The Governance Charter may be fully revised to include agreed-upon changes, or an Amended Article may be added for insertion into the existing document.
-Suggested changes will be voted on by the General Membership at the next General Meeting.
-During the 60 days between each meeting, staff will give public notice about the suggested changes.
-After an open discussion of the General Membership, the general members will vote on adoption of the suggested amendment or revision.
-The amendment will be adopted if it receives a simple majority (at least 51%) affirmative vote of the members present and eligible to vote.
+During the time between General Membership meetings, staff will give public notice about the suggested changes.
+After a public comment period, following the process described in the Public Comment Policy, the charter will be considered for approval by the CoC Board, acting on behalf of the CoC.